Brand Touchpoints: All the Stuff and All the Staff

 - Discuss user experience (UX) and public perception

 - Share real examples of how laypeople see and discuss libraries

 - Offer guidelines on how to be a positive touchpoint

-This session is meant to be eye-opening for employees who shy away from branding and marketing responsibility.
+This session is meant to be eye-opening for employees, especially those who shy away from branding and marketing responsibility and those who don't believe their work matters to the public.
 And it's meant to be inspiring, to demonstrate how everyone matters, and to encourage listeners to strive toward their best work.